fayebutler/mars_rover_test/README.md

 Then follow the instructions to input the data.

+## Assumptions made

+- Each line of input will end with a new line character "\n"
+- Each character in the coordinate lines will be separated by a space
+- The movement letters will not be separated by spaces

 ## Intro

 A squad of robotic rovers are to be landed by NASA on a plateau on Mars.